 While it’s understandable that you may be tempted to let certain tasks slip as you focus on keeping your business afloat, employers need to remember that their day-to-day administrative duties and legal responsibilities to their staff haven’t simply gone away.

 You must continue to administer your workplace pension scheme and make both pension and employer National Insurance contributions.
+We can help you with advice about what you need to do regarding workplace pensions, as well as considering other employee benefits.

 Do I have to pay pension and employer National Insurance contributions for employees placed on furlough leave?